 - It also stops those asparagus spears falling through the grill grates without having to buy a grill basket.

-- If you're looking for other easy veggie sides try my Roasted Asparagus & Carrots, my Charred Broccolini with Chili and Lemon or my super fast Microwaved Green Beans.
+- If you're looking for other super easy veggie sides try my Roasted Asparagus & Carrots, my Charred Broccolini with Chili and Lemon or my super fast Microwaved Green Beans.

 What you'll need